Andres R. Alcantara* and Pablo Dominguez de Maria* Pages 86 - 103 ( 18 )

 2-methyltetrahydrofuran, biogenic solvents, biocatalysis, biotransformations, green chemistry, API.

-Department of Chemistry in Pharmaceutical Sciences.
-Section of Organic and Pharmaceutical Chemistry.
-Faculty of Pharmacy.
-Complutense University of Madrid.
-Plaza de Ramón y Cajal, s/n.
-E-28040 MADRID, Sustainable Momentum, SL.
+Department of Chemistry in Pharmaceutical Sciences, Section of Organic and Pharmaceutical Chemistry, Faculty of Pharmacy, Complutense University of Madrid, Plaza de Ramon y Cajal, Madrid, Sustainable Momentum, SL.
 Av.
-Ansite 3, 4-6, Las Palmas Gran Canaria E-35011, Canary Islands
+Ansite 3, 4-6, Las Palmas Gran Canaria, Canary Islands